 A built-in note manager that will replace most of your Evernote usage.

 Mouse gestures let you automate common browser actions by the manner you move your mouse.
 With Opera, it’s not only built-in to the browser but was also the first browser to ever have this feature.
 Other browsers have this option only through the third-party plugin and I have used them and they don’t feel as polished as it is on Opera.

 7) Reload page every x minutes:

 Opera has a feature where it lets you configure a certain web page to reload every few seconds or minutes.
-This can be useful to see updates on certain sites that doesn’t automatically update itself.
+This can be useful to see updates on certain sites that don’t automatically update itself.

 8) Clone Tab:

-In some situation, you want to back to the previous link but also want to keep the current website open.
+In some situations, you want to back to the previous link but also want to keep the current website open.
 Without going through elaborate tasks, on Opera, you could just right click and “clone Tab” to duplicate your current tab and go about doing your business.

 If you know any interesting Opera built-in feature that I might have missed, feel free to share in the comments.